Beginning April 2018, VISA will no longer require North American merchants to collect signatures by EMV contact or contactless chip-enabled merchants.

 Since the introduction of EMV chip technology, VISA has deployed over 460 million EMV chip cards and 2.5 million EMV chip-enabled readers at merchant locations.

-Since EMV chip cards launched in the U.S. about two years ago, fraud declined 66 percent at EMV chip-enabled merchants.
+Also, since launch the launch of EMV chip cards in the U.S. about two years ago, fraud declined 66 percent at EMV chip-enabled merchants.